Father, Son, Holy Spirit

 She counts everything as loss compared to the priceless privilege and supreme advantage of knowing Christ Jesus her Lord [and of growing more deeply and thoroughly acquainted with Him—a joy unequaled].

 Service in ministry has been a constant theme throughout Leah's entire life, including years spent leading and growing her lifelong church's Thanksgiving Basket ministry by 300%, coordinating various fundraisers for populations at-risk, assisting with youth groups, teaching teens in Sunday school, administrating, outreaching and spearheading ministry events.
-Now, fully dedicated to her calling, the next culmination of this obedience was the “Women of Heritage” retreat weekend this Fall.
-While she has led conferences before, this one was particularly important.
+Now, fully dedicated to obedience, a culmination of this obedience has been the “Women of Heritage” retreat weekends.
+While she has led conferences before, October's retreat was particularly important.
 Leah believed that this retreat was a direct response to a call from the Lord, who had a specific and powerful message for His daughters who were gathered for the weekend.

 And He did not disappoint.